flunderpero/klar/docs/the_book.md

 Working with threads should be easy and safe.
 The language should be able

+### Suitable For Application And Web Development

+Klar should compile to native code.
+WebAssembly support is also a first-class citizen.

 ### Fast To Compile

 This one goes without saying.